intelligence38000/android-docs/src/pages/java/overview/directions.md

 ## Installation

 The Directions API can be used completely on its own to get routes and other directional information.
-You should also know that [the Mapbox Navigation SDK for Android](https://docs.mapbox.com/android/navigation/overview/) is built "on top of" the Directions API.
-The Navigation SDK enables users to more easily interact with and use the information inside of the Directions API response. _Use the Mapbox Java Services dependency if you want to use the Mapbox Directions API without using the entire Mapbox Navigation SDK._
+Built on top of the Directions API, the [Mapbox Navigation SDK for Android](https://docs.mapbox.com/android/navigation/overview/) enables you to interact with and use the information inside of the Directions API response. _Use the Mapbox Java Services dependency if you want to use the Mapbox Directions API without using the entire Mapbox Navigation SDK._

 ```groovy
 implementation 'com.mapbox.mapboxsdk:mapbox-sdk-services:{{constants.JAVA_SDK_VERSION }}'